justaboutdone/endless-pots/README.md

 # Endless Pots

 **The secret 360º endless-potentiometers that make rotary encoders obsolete **

 *Wait a minute...!
 There are endlessly rotating pots?
-But how does that work and why did I and the internet not know about them?*
+But how does that work and why didn't I (nor the internet) know about them?*

-We recently stumbled across the existence of endless pots, analog rotary potentiometers that can be turned not just once but an infinite number of times.
+We recently stumbled across the existence of endless pots, analog rotary potentiometers that can be turned not just once, but an infinite number of times.
 These can be used to read out the absolute position (and thus also relative angle changes over time) with high accuracy (analog read out).
-They exist - and no, we don't mean rotary encoders, which usually have a poor operating feel and can only measure rotation digitally and in discrete steps.
-And when we realized that the internet seems to know next to nothing about them, we decided to share our researched knowledge so that everyone can use these great components.
+And no, we don't mean rotary encoders, which usually have a poor operating feel and can only measure rotation digitally and in discrete steps.

+When we realized that the internet seems to have a blind spot to this topic, we decided to share our researched knowledge so that everyone can ~~throw away their stupid rotary encoders~~ start using endless pots in their devices. :)

-# The Story
+# Documentation

 *This article will assume you understand the basics of using* [*normal potentiometers*](https://en.wikipedia.org/wiki/Potentiometer) *with a single wiper, and that you have experience programming Arduinos.*